Three steps to integrate the healthcare system

 The broadest chain in the healthcare industry is the healthcare delivery supply chain consisting of the payers and providers working together to provide healthcare services.
 The complexity of the healthcare delivery supply chain comes from the nature of the service and the number of providers involved.
 Managing a supply chain this complex would be a challenge for most companies even industries leaders.
 However, some of the principles and best practices used in other industries by leading companies offers some insights into the problems with the current healthcare system and the initiatives underway to integrate the system so that it feels less “broken” to those that use it.

-The basic principles and best practices of supply chain management:
+Best practices of supply chain management:

 1. The weakest link defines the chain.